Ronan-Codes/the-social-network-api/README.md

 ```

 ## Installation
-1. Clone the repo locally
+1. Clone the repo locally.
 ```
   $ git clone <SSH Link>
 ```
-2. Install the npm packages at root of application
+2. Install the npm packages at root of application.
 ```
   $ npm install
 ```